This document answers frequently asked questions (FAQs) about NetApp Cloud Volumes Service for Google Cloud.

 Is SMB Multichannel enabled by default in SMB shares?

-Yes, SMB Multichannel is enabled by default as of January 24, 2020.
+Yes, SMB Multichannel is enabled by default.
 All currently existing SMB volumes have the feature enabled, and all newly created volumes also have the feature enabled.

 You need to reset any SMB connection established prior to the feature enablement to take advantage of the SMB Multichannel functionality.
 To reset, disconnect and reconnect the SMB share.